 Changing an organization is often essential for a company to remain competitive.
 Failure to change may influence the ability of a company to survive.
-Yet, employees do not always welcome changes in methods.
-According to a 2007 survey conducted by the Society for Human Resource Management (SHRM), resistance to change is one of the top two reasons why change efforts fail.
-In fact, reactions to organizational change may range from resistance to compliance to being an enthusiastic supporter of the change, with the latter being the exception rather than the norm.
+Yet employees do not always welcome changes in methods.
+According to a 2007 survey conducted by the Society for Human Resource Management (SHRM), employee resistance to change is one of the top reasons change efforts fail.
+In fact, reactions to organizational change may range from resistance to compliance to enthusiastic support of the change, with the latter being the exception rather than the norm.
+Anonymous.
+(December 2007).
 Change management: The HR strategic imperative as a business partner.
-(2007, December).
 HR Magazine, 52(12); Huy, Q. N. (1999).
 Emotional capability, emotional intelligence, and radical change.
 Academy of Management Review, 24, 325-345.